Vikrant-V28/Hypnotic_Spiral/README.md

 # Hypnotic Spiral
-The simple script to make spinning Beautiful Spirals using `HTML` & `CSS`.
+The simple script to make `Spinning Beautiful Spirals` using HTML & CSS.

 ### Prerequisites
 - HTML
 - CSS

 Visit <a href="">Here</a>

 ## *Author Name*